About Services The 5Angle Diagnostic Brand Retained Advisory Pre-Sale Advisory Acquisition Prep Who We Serve Amazon Economics Book a Call

 PPC Dependency Flag

 If removing PPC spend causes significant revenue decline, buyers discount the multiple significantly.
-Organic ranking strength is a premium multiple driver.
 Improving the organic/paid ratio before exit is one of the highest-ROI pre-sale investments you can make.

 📝

 Most CIMs treat Amazon as a revenue line.
-PE buyers with Amazon experience want to see channel economics, account health, catalog composition, and competitive positioning.
-A weak CIM Amazon section signals the seller doesn't understand their own channel.
+PE buyers want to see channel economics, account health, catalog composition, and competitive positioning.
+A weak CIM Amazon section signals the seller does not understand their own channel.

 🏷️